arez/arez/docs/faq.md

 ## Application Development

-### Why are @Autorun methods not being re-run when observable properties change?
+### Why are @Observed methods not being re-run when observable properties change?

-Arez only re-runs {@api_url: annotations.Autorun} annotated methods if it is told that an observable property that is a dependency of the {@api_url: annotations.Autorun} method is changed.
+Arez only re-runs {@api_url: annotations.Observed} annotated methods if it is told that an observable property that is a dependency of the {@api_url: annotations.Observed} method is changed.
 Assuming you are using classes annotated with {@api_url: annotations.ArezComponent}  then this means that the code must: